benevpi/PicoLights/README.md

 The initial version fades in reg, green, blue and white showing both their dithered and non-dithered brightnesses.
 Just use the while(1) loop in main to add whatever animations you like and they'll be picked up automatically.

+There is some flickering at really low brightness levels.
+You may wish to skip 1 (and possibly) 2 in your code.
+Different WS2812b seem to have different levels of this.

 # Wiring
-Connect Vin to VBUS, GND to GND and Data In to GPIO 1 (note NOT 0)
+Connect Vin to VBUS, GND to GND and Data In to GPIO 1 (note NOT 0).
+Some sensitive ws2812b may not work with this setup, in which case you'll need a level shifter to boost the voltage up to 5V.
+See the Adafruit uberguide for details on power.